Announcements

 ALTAR FLOWERS

-ALTAR FLOWERS: Those who want to donate flowers in memory of someone or in thanksgiving for someone or something may contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007) and select a particular Sunday; the signup sheet is also available on the short table at the back of the church.
+ALTAR FLOWERS: Those who want to donate flowers in memory of someone or in thanksgiving for someone or something for most any Sunday of the year may contact parish administrator Sue Selz in the church office and select a particular Sunday; the signup sheet is also available at the back of the church.
 The cost is $50/week.
-Among the upcoming dates that have not yet been claimed are the Sundays beginning with June 18.
 Even if a given Sunday has already been claimed, you may add your name and dedication for that same Sunday.
+Traditionally, we do not have flower arrangements during Lent or Advent, but most other Sundays during the year remain available.

 BUSY BAGS